SBDPlugins/MapReflectionAPI/README.md

 ## Credits:

 This is a fork of [MapManager](https://github.com/InventivetalentDev/MapManager).
-It updates the API to 1.19 and uses other dependencies.
+It updates the API to the latest version of Minecraft and uses other dependencies.

 This plugin includes classes from BKCommonLib.
 Please checkout the README in that package for more information.